cogentcore/core/docs/content/advanced/updating.md

 * calls `NeedsLayout()` to trigger a new layout of the widgets.

-The `UpdateWidget()` method first updates the value represented by the widget if any `Bind` value has been set, and then runs the `Updaters` functions, including any `Maker` functions as described in [basics/plans](../basics/plans), which makes a [[tree.Plan]] to update the child elements within the Widget.
+The `UpdateWidget()` method first updates the value represented by the widget if any `Bind` value has been set, and then runs the `Updaters` functions, including any `Maker` functions as described in [basics/plans](../basics/plans), which makes a [[doc:tree.Plan]] to update the child elements within the Widget.

 Some other important things to keep in mind:

-* `Update()` is automatically called on all widgets when the [[core.Scene]] is first shown in the GUI, so it doesn't need to be called manually prior to that.
+* `Update()` is automatically called on all widgets when the [[doc:core.Scene]] is first shown in the GUI, so it doesn't need to be called manually prior to that.

 * `Update()` can be called prior to GUI rendering, and in general _must_ be called prior to accessing any children of a given Widget, as they will not in general exist prior to the Update call.